Fredo Corleone

 Frederico "Fredo" Corleone is a fictional character in Mario Puzo's 1969 novel The Godfather.
 Fredo is portrayed by American actor John Cazale in the Francis Ford Coppola 1972 film adaptation and in the 1974 sequel, The Godfather Part II.

-He is the second son of the Mafia don Vito Corleone (Marlon Brando and Robert De Niro).
+Fredo is the second son of the Mafia don Vito Corleone (Marlon Brando and Robert De Niro).
 Fredo is the younger brother of Sonny (James Caan) and the elder brother to Michael (Al Pacino) and sister, Connie (Talia Shire).
 Corleone family consigliere Tom Hagen (Robert Duvall) is his informally adopted brother.

-Being weaker and less intelligent than his brothers, Fredo has little power or status within the Corleone crime family.
+The character of Fredo is more indecisive than his brothers and lacks their determination.
+As a result, he has little power or status within the Corleone crime family.
 In the novel, Fredo's primary weakness is his womanizing, a habit he develops after moving to Las Vegas and which earns his father's disfavor.
-In the films, Fredo's feelings of personal inadequacy and his inability to act effectively on his own behalf are character flaws leading to greater consequences.
+In the films, Fredo's feelings of personal inadequacy and his inability to act effectively on his own behalf are character flaws leading to his demise.

 Appearances

 The Godfather

 In a pivotal scene in the novel and film, Fredo is with his father when assassins working for drug kingpin Virgil Sollozzo (Al Lettieri) gun down Don Corleone in the street.
-Fredo, terrified, drops his gun, failing to return fire.
+Fredo, terrified, fumbles and drops his gun, failing to return fire.
 He sits on the curb next to his severely wounded father, weeping.
 In the novel, Fredo is sickened after witnessing his father being shot, going into shock.
 To aid Fredo's recovery and protect him from possible reprisals, Sonny sends his younger brother to Las Vegas under the protection of Don Anthony Molinari of San Francisco.
 While in Las Vegas, Fredo learns the casino trade and becomes acquainted with former hitman Moe Greene (Alex Rocco), who runs a major Vegas hotel that the Corleone family bankrolled.
-Fredo's womanizing, particularly his proclivity toward having intercourse with two servers at the same time, affected casino operations because patrons were unable to receive drinks in a timely fashion.
-This drew the ire of Greene, who ended up slapping Fredo in public on at least one occasion.
+Fredo regularly seduces the casino’s cocktail waitresses, to the point that customers cannot get their drink orders on time.
+This angers Greene, who ends up slapping Fredo in public on at least one occasion.

-After Sonny is assassinated, Vito chooses Michael as his successor of the Corleone Family.
+After Sonny is killed, Vito chooses Michael as his successor of the Corleone family.
 This creates a lasting rift between the two surviving brothers.
-When Michael learns that Greene slapped Fredo, he is angered and confronts Greene, but is also dismayed that Fredo has fallen under Greene's influence.
-When Fredo scolds Michael for being openly hostile to Greene, Michael in turn berates Fredo for openly taking sides against the family during a meeting with Greene, warning him never to do so again.
+When Michael learns that Greene slapped Fredo, he confronts Greene but is dismayed when Fredo comes to Greene's defense.
+When Fredo berates Michael for being hostile to Greene, Michael warns Fredo to never take sides against their family again.